imwsn/imwsn.com/README.md

 # Copyright

-Content copy right belongs to owner of imwsn.com from 2023.
+Content copyright belongs to owner of imwsn.com from 2023.
+The jekyll theme follows MIT License.

 # Site